mrezabayat/iamsorush/content/posts/lu_decomposition.md

 }
 ```

-The constructor accepts compact LU, P and B. Their reference is stored in this class. `numberOfRows` and `numberOfColumns` are helper variables for readability.
-X is the matrix of unknowns, Y is the helper matrix defined in the previous section.
+The constructor accepts compact LU, P and B. Their reference is stored in this class. `numberOfRows` and `numberOfColumns` are helper variables for readability. $X$ is the matrix of unknowns, Y is the helper matrix defined in the previous section.

 ``` c#
 public XFinder(double[,] lu, int[] p, double[] b)